grilled lemon garlic pork tenderloin

-This Grilled Lemon Garlic Pork Tenderloin recipe with rosemary is super simple, but full of flavor.
-It is easy to make and the pork takes on so much great taste from the marinade in only 1 hour!
+This Lemon Garlic Marinated Grilled Pork Tenderloin recipe with rosemary is super simple, but full of flavor.
+It is an easy dinner recipe to make and the pork takes on so much great taste from the marinade in only 1 hour!

 I originally shared this recipe on April 20th, 2018.
 I have changed some of the text and added a video to reshare it with you today.